Platform hooks

 downloadDocument

-This hook is called when a document download has been requested and has been successfully checked (versions 3.2+):
+This platform hook is called when a document download has been requested and has been successfully checked (versions 3.2+):

 Java